c-neto/carlosneto.dev/blog/2024/2024-04-21-zsh-fzf-reverse-i-search.md

 ## How to Use

 The first step is to install fzf.
-There are some distinct ways to install described in the [fzf — installation section](https://github.com/junegunn/fzf/tree/master?tab=readme-ov-file#installation).
+There are some distinct ways to install it described in the [fzf — installation section](https://github.com/junegunn/fzf/tree/master?tab=readme-ov-file#installation).
 Depending of your System, the latest version can be older.
 I will download the binary of the latest version available in GitHub Releases section.

 ```{code-block} bash
 # download the latest version (in blog publish date, the latest version is 0.50.0)